ietf-nasr/NASR-Charter/NASR-Proposed-Charter.md

 ## Goals

-The Network Attestation for Secured FoRwarding working group is chartered to address the challenges associated with proving state and characteristics of a network path are compliant to a set of claims, so as to achieve reliable/predictable and verifiable forwarding behavior.
+The Network Attestation for Secured FoRwarding working group is chartered to address the challenges associated with proving state and characteristics of a network path are compliant to a set of claims, so as to achieve predictable and verifiable forwarding behavior.
 The work will build as much as possible on existing standards and implementations, focusing on combining them in a clear and coherent manner to address secured forwarding use cases such as those identified and described in the NASR use cases and requirements document.

 The working group will initially focus on a simple source-routing path in limited domains [RFC8799] under a single administrative control.
-Extending NASR across a small group of domains that have business relationship will be considered in the future.
+The working group will then focus on defining an interoperable protocol or API between two limited domains, in order to help two seperate paths coordinate, connect and deliver a consistent connectivity service.
 Applying NASR to large groups of domains such as the Internet is not seen as viable and useful use case.

 ## Out of Scope